 Summer is here and the sippin’ is easy with The Ginger Rogers!
 This refreshing cocktail, made with gin and ginger ale is just made for sultry afternoons and evenings.
 If you are a fan of ginger lemonade, you are going to love this light cocktail with ginger ale, ginger syrup, lemon, and mint!

 Fizzy cocktails are always high on my summer playlist – bonus points if they don’t need a lot of ingredients like this gin and ginger ale cocktail – aka The Ginger Rogers.
-Although this gin cocktail would work with vodka, I really like the added dimension that gin brings – highlighting the mint and ginger flavors without overpowering them.
+Although this gin and ginger ale drink would work with vodka, I really like the added dimension that gin brings – highlighting the mint and ginger flavors without overpowering them.

 - gin – I recommend a good basic gin for this –Ford’s is a favorite here.